ABOUT

 - Tristan

-Deeply committed to mentorship and accessibility, Rais-Sherman has led the World Youth Symphony Orchestra at Interlochen, conducted masterclasses at the China Conservatory of Music, the Philadelphia International Music Festival, and led educational programs with The Philadelphia Orchestra, San Diego Symphony, New York Youth Symphony, ShanghaiTech University, and others.
-He brings the same artistic values to these spaces as he does to the concert hall: generosity, curiosity, and a belief in music’s ability to speak directly.
+Deeply committed to mentorship and accessibility, Rais-Sherman has led the World Youth Symphony Orchestra at the Interlochen Center for the Arts, conducted masterclasses at the China Conservatory of Music and the Philadelphia International Music Festival, and led educational programs with the New York Youth Symphony and ShanghaiTech University.